-Nordic Morning Group Plc is a Finnish public limited company that is 100 percent owned by the Finnish state.
-Its corporate governance system complies with the laws of Finland, government resolutions on state ownership policy, Nordic Morning Group’s Articles of Association and, where applicable, the Corporate Governance Code 2015 for Finnish listed companies.
+Nordic Morning Group Plc is a Finnish public limited company that was 100 percent owned by Valtion kehitysyhtiö Vake Oy until December 18, 2020 when it was moved to the Finnish state's direct ownership.
+The Finnish state owns 100 percent of the shares.
+Nordic Morning Group's corporate governance system complies with the laws of Finland, government resolutions on state ownership policy, Nordic Morning Group’s Articles of Association and, where applicable, the Corporate Governance Code 2015 for Finnish listed companies.

 The Nordic Morning Group comprises the parent company, Nordic Morning Group Plc, and its subsidiaries.

 The Corporate Governance Statement is issued separately from the Board of Directors’ report on operations.
 The Corporate Governance Statement is approved by the company’s Board of Directors.